StreamUI/StreamUI/README.md

 ### Controlling Time

 One of the significant differences between StreamUI and Remotion is how time and animation control are managed.
-In Remotion, video rendering is inherently parallelized, meaning that everything needs to be coded based on the current frame.
+In Remotion, video rendering is parallelized, meaning that everything needs to be coded in relation to the current frame.
 This can make it more challenging to reason about and manage animations and state changes because they must all be defined relative to the current frame.

 In contrast, since StreamUI renders the view in real time you don't need to worry about parallelization which allows a simpler way of programming videos by providing a shared clock that can be used to synchronize animations and state changes.
 This shared clock ensures that all time-based operations are in sync, making it easier to manage and reason about the flow of your animations and state transitions.
 If you program any changes in your views with this shared clock, then if you pause the recording (for example if you want to wait for an API call) then your views will nicely wait until you are recording again.